clingon

 10Command Hooks

-allows you to associate pre
+clingon allows you to associate pre and post hooks with a

 command.

-hooks are functions which will be invoked before
+The pre and post hooks are functions which will be invoked before

 and after the respective command handler is executed.
 They are useful